Oak Class – Years 5 & 6

 Home Learning:

 It is really important that children spend some time at home each week consolidating their learning from school and it is helpful if they have a quiet space to do so.
 You can find a copy of our Home Learning Expectation on the policies section of our website.
-In our class, the expectation is:
+In our class, the weekly expectation is:

-• Daily reading (most important homework).
+- Daily reading (most important homework).

-• A Maths arithmetic sheet which will be stuck into a school homework book.
+- A Maths arithmetic sheet which will be stuck into a school homework book.

-• Spellings to learn.
+- Spellings to learn.

-• Chanting of times tables.
+- Chanting of times tables.

 All homework will not be ‘random’.
 It will be based on something we have done this week and the aim is for it to take no longer than thirty minutes to complete.
 If it does, tell your child to stop and write me a note to say it has taken that time.
 Year 6 pupils will receive extra pieces of homework alongside this from around January in additional workbooks to prepare them for Secondary school.